JayMwakideu/Mobile_Spyware/README.md

 The tool:
-* Uses Docker containers to simulate a Kali Linux environment with the metasploit framework
+* Uses Docker containers to simulate a Kali Linux environment with the Metasploit framework
 * Uses RPC calls to communicate with the Metasploit framework API
 * Uses ADB to install the payload on the target device & implement additional functionalities (the device must be in the same LAN)

 ### Disclaimer
 This software is for educational purposes only.
-Using the tool for spying real devices is strictly illegal.
+Using the tool for spying on real devices is strictly illegal.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHOR ASSUMES NO RESPONSIBILITY FOR YOUR USAGE.

-We strongly recommend you to have coding and Docker knowledge.
+We strongly recommend you have coding and Docker knowledge.
 Do not hesitate to read the source code and understand the mechanism of the tool.
 ### Built With
 * [Bootstrap](https://getbootstrap.com)
 * [JQuery](https://jquery.com)